DPariya/jobify/README.md

 ## 🙋‍♂️ Why I Built This

-I built Jobify to sharpen my MERN stack skills through a real-world project.
-It was both a learning exercise and a way to showcase clean code, solid backend design, and user-friendly UI — something I can proudly add to my portfolio.
+I built Jobify purely for practice purposes — to sharpen my MERN stack skills through a real-world project.
+It was a fun way to level up my skills and show that I can build clean, functional, and user-friendly full-stack apps — definitely something I’m happy to have in my portfolio.

 ---